whisky-actual/Community-J-10/README.md

  - Leading edges
  - Flaps
 - New cockpit textures to match the J10A
-- New Hud graphics to match what is seen in public videos
+- New HUD graphics to match what is seen in public videos
 - New night lights mode for NVG-based public pictures
 - WIP mandarin cockpit (see options menu)
 - FM modification using a special pod to have a different feel from the base JF-17